UFPR-IDR-CattleID/.github/profile/README.md

 Thauan - Developed the app for the old CattleID, used to acquire the original "Firebase" dataset.

-Jorge - Original team leader of the project, developed the training and use of YOLOv5 and 8 and the PoolNet for segmentation, alongside the graph extraction.
+Jorge Luiz dos Santos Ramos - Original team leader of the project, developed the training and use of YOLOv5 and 8 and the PoolNet for segmentation, alongside the graph extraction.